Prag8855/aab/content/guides/moving-to-berlin.md

 Open a bank account as soon as you can.
 You need it to pay rent and receive paychecks.
 You can use a bank from any European country.

 Some banks don't let immigrants open an account.
-They don't accept all passports, or they ask for documents that you don't have.
-Choose an [expat-friendly bank](/guides/best-bank-germany#german-banks-for-expats).
+They might refuse your passport, or ask for documents that you don't have.
+Choose an expat-friendly bank.

 **[Best German banks for expats ➞](/guides/best-bank-germany)**